nickrnet/networkcobwebs/hadouken/doc/development.md

 Electron will load the React app, and code changes will be reflected live.

-To run the production build, build the app:
+To run the production build, build the app in the `hadouken` directory:

     npm run build